-- G. Remote DADUs, located greater than 500 feet from the primary dwelling, are prohibited as not meeting the general intention of this ordinance as accessory, incidental, and subordinate to the primary dwelling.
-See lot requirements for subdivision or cluster housing for the Canterbury Zoning Ordinance for other options. - Н. Notwithstanding paragraphs F. and G., a detached accessory dwelling unit (DADU) may become an individually owned private residence if the original lot is legally subdivided by application to the Canterbury Planning Board into two or more separate lots that meet all the regular requirements for subdivision in the Canterbury Zoning Ordinance and Subdivision Regulations without exception or special consideration.
+- 3. A Detached Accessory Dwelling Unit shall comply with the following additional standards: - A. A Detached Accessory Dwelling Unit shall not be constructed on an existing nonconforming lot. - B. A Detached Accessory Dwelling Unit shall not be constructed in the Center Historic District without approval from the Historic District Commission. - C. A Detached Accessory Dwelling Unit may exist as a freestanding structure or a unit within or attached to a detached accessory building or be a conversion of an existing detached accessory building. - D. The principal dwelling unit and the Detached Accessory Dwelling Unit shall not be separated in ownership (including by condominium ownership) and title and shall not be separable from the primary dwelling to which it is accessory. - E. Remote Detached Accessory Dwelling Units, located greater than 500 feet from the primary dwelling, are prohibited as not meeting the general intention of this ordinance as accessory, incidental, and subordinate to the primary dwelling.
+See lot requirements for subdivision or cluster housing for the Canterbury Zoning Ordinance for other options. - F. A Detached Accessory Dwelling Unit may become an individually owned private residence if the original lot is legally subdivided by application to the Canterbury Planning Board into two or more separate lots that meet all the regular requirements for subdivision in the Canterbury Zoning Ordinance and Subdivision Regulations.
 The former primary dwelling unit and lot and the new converted independent dwelling unit and lot may not be made nonconforming by the subdivision process, including lot size, all front and side setbacks, road frontage, private septic and utilities.
-In the granting of an ADU permit, no terms or conditions in this Article, expressed or implied, shall be interpreted as conferring any obligation by the Town to allow any future subdivision either by vested right or variance for hardship, special exception, or any other reason.
+In the granting of an ADU permit, no terms or conditions in this Article, expressed or implied, shall be interpreted as conferring any obligation by the Town to allow any future subdivision either by vested right or variance for hardship, special exception, CU Permit, or any other reason.